Kandreho Formation

 The Kandreho Formation is an Early Jurassic (middle or late Toarcian) geological formation of the Mahajanga Basin of Madagascar.
 The marly limestones of the formation were deposited in a subtidal lagoonal environment.
 The formation overlies the Bouleiceras and Spiriferina beds of the early Toarcian and has been correlated to the Marrat Formation of Saudi Arabia.
-Fossils of the marine crocodylian Andrianavoay (originally classed as a species of Steneosaurus) as well as bivalves and the ammonite Nejdia have been found in the formation.
+Fossils of the marine crocodylian "Steneosaurus" as well as bivalves and the ammonite Nejdia have been found in the formation.
 The name Kandreho Formation was proposed by Geiger in 2004.